-- 3. In the PID tab page touch the temp field buttons to add a PID temperature appropriate for the analysis to be run. - 4.
+- 3. In the PID tab page touch the temp field temp and use the plus minus buttons to add a PID temperature appropriate for the analysis to be run. - 4.
 If you require the heater on for your analysis just touch the heater button and it will toggle to heater on.